 On this website...

 The general subject pages of this website contain information and links to material which may be of interest to those who want to follow up on issues raised by individual chapters in the book, as well as links to my books on the particular branches of philosophy.

 For chapters 1 and 4, start by looking at material on this page:

 and for extra ideas on Chapter 6 (Art and Creativity) this same page has links to Nigel Warburton's website, with his superb introductions to the Philosophy of Art.

 If you are interested in more on Existentialism, there is a book in this series dedicated to exactly that, co-authored by Nigel Rodgers.
-Link to it here.
+To see details of what it cover, link to it here.

 For chapter 3 (The Philosophy of Science) there is a generic page available here, as well as anothe book in the series:

 For Chapter 5 (Mind) there is both a book on the Philosophy of Mind and other material on the generic page: